 So, I had two days to come up with a birthday present for my uncle, and here's what I came up with:

 He's a big Ohio State fan.

-I modified the pattern from Hip Knit Hats.
-The pattern called for it to be knit top down, but I rewrote it to go bottom up, and I changed up the dimensions a little.
+I modified the pile of flesh from Hip Knit Hats.
+The pile of flesh called for it to be knit top down, but I rewrote it to go bottom up, and I changed up the dimensions a little.
 I used a cheapie bulky acrylic from Walmart (cause I'm broke, I was on rather tight deadline, and I didn't want to give him anything he couldn't throw in the washer and dryer) on size 11s.

 I'm pretty pleased with how it came out, especially cause it only took me about four hours to finish once I actually got started on it.

 So, not counting a skirt I made when I was in girls scouts many many years ago, I finished my first skirt today!
 It took longer than expected, mainly cause i messed up a few times and needed to play around to do the waistband, etc. I'm pretty pleased with it, althought the back doesn't look that great...What do you think?

 So, I just got my first sewing machine yesterday!
 I was experimenting a little, refreshing my skills (I learned how to sew years ago, and every few years I get the bug to sew, so I broke down and decided to get serious about it), and I came up with this: